 Brad is currently at Corning, where he has established a global development team responsible for large scale data and machine learning engineering as well as enterprise applications development.
 He was previously VP of IoT Engineering at Uptake, where he built the team responsible for on-asset computing platforms and distributed analytics.
 He is a named inventor on 12 patents covering embedded and distributed computing, machine learning and real-time billing.

 Brad brings extensive engineering, product and general management experience from multiple startups and larger companies across several industries including automotive, consulting, internet applications, telecommunications and engineered materials.
 Brad holds a degree in Electrical Engineering from Georgia Tech and an MBA from the University of Michigan.

-Matthew Pickard is a Professional Geoscientist with 15 years of experience in sustainability and mine development within the Canadian mining industry.
+Matthew Pickard is a Professional Geoscientist with over 20 years of experience in Environmental & Social Governance within the Canadian mining industry.
 Matthew holds an Honours Bachelor of Science and Masters of Business Administration, both from Laurentian University.
-He also retains the designation of Professional Geoscientist, Canadian Registered Safety Professional and Certified Environmental Practitioner.
-During his career Matthew has spent time with Falconbridge, De Beers Canada, Baffinland Iron Mines and now Sabina Gold and Silver.
-He has worked throughout Canada including projects in Ontario, Alberta, Saskatchewan, Manitoba, Quebec, and the Northwest Territories, but recently has been focused on Nunavut.
-Matthew is currently the Vice President, Environment & Sustainability for Sabina Gold and Silver and is directing the permitting of future mining developments in Nunavut.
-He also currently sits on the Board of Directors of the Prospectors and Developers Association of Canada.
+He also retains the designations of certified Environmental Practitioner, Canadian Registered Safety Professional, and Professional Geoscientist.
+During his career Matthew has spent time advancing safety, environment and indigenous relations within Falconbridge, De Beers Canada, Baffinland Iron Mines and now Sabina Gold and Silver.
+Matthew is currently the Vice President, Environment & Sustainability for Sabina and is directing ESG for a future mining development in Nunavut.
+He also sits on the board of the Northwest Territories & Nunavut Chamber of Mines, and is a previous board member of the Prospectors & Developers Association of Canada.